mbadwa/DevOps-Projects/vprofile-project-aws-LiftAndShift/Lift and Shift Vprofile app.md

 5. **Create Tomcat Instance**
    - Tags:
      - Key = "Name", Value = "vprofile-app01"
-     - Key = "Project", Value = "vprofile"**
+     - Key = "Project", Value = "vprofile"
      - Amazon Machine Image
        - select "Ubuntu Server 22.04 LTS" image
      - Instance Type = t2.micro
-     - Key pair = "vprofile-prod-key".
-As per above.
+     - Key pair = "vprofile-prod-key" as per above.
      - Network settings
        - Select existing security group
          - "vprofile-app-SG"
      - Configure Storage
        - Value = 6 GiB
        - Value = gp2/3
-     - Go to *Advanced details* and paste the content of the script that you copy from the cloned repo inside *userdata* folder, named **"tomcat_ubuntu.sh"** and paste it under "User data - *optional*" field.
+     - Go to *Advanced details* and paste the content of the script that you copy from the cloned repo inside **userdata** folder, named **"tomcat_ubuntu.sh"** and paste it under "User data - *optional*" field.

 **Note**: Tomcat server is running on ubuntu, its security group is **"vprofile-app-SG"** and its service name is called **tomcat9**